MovingForward: How to report harassment in tech

 Related: Months after sexual harassment allegations rock tech world, not much has changed

 "We're trying to lower barriers for people to be able to report bad behavior.
 In the end, in this day and age, it is a liability to let these things go unaddressed," Ann Crady Weiss, a partner at True Ventures, told CNN.
-True Ventures, an investor in companies such as Peleton and Fitbit, is one of the #MovingForward participants.
+True Ventures, an investor in companies such as Peloton and Fitbit, is one of the #MovingForward participants.

 Prior to being approached by Yeoh Sew Hoy and Coravos, True Ventures did not have a point of contact made public for anyone that had concerns about harassment or discrimination, said Weiss.